-In our communities, people will be empowered to self-manage their own health and wellbeing, and will understand the ways of accessing support and the range of support available to them - across all of Falkirk's local services.
+In our communities, people will be empowered to selfmanage their own health and wellbeing, and will understand the ways of accessing support and the range of support available to them - across all of Falkirk's local services.

-Feedback from internal and external audiences, whether it be the Partnership's patient panel, formal consultation methods, discussion at Board meetings, or exploring new tools such as Care Opinion, is key to ensuring our approach meets the needs of local people.
-The Partnership's flexible approach towards implementing its Communication Strategy seeks to respond to feedback, ensuring activity meets the needs and wants of the local population.
+Feedback from internal and external audiences, whether it be the Partnership's patient panel, formal consultation methods, discussion at Board meetings, or exploring new tools is key to ensuring our approach meets the needs of local people.

-Developing new channels of communication - since the last strategic plan, the Partnership developed its first ever Communication Strategy, and has launched new channels of communication including social media, e-newsletters, regular blog posts, and increased use of proactive media relations.
+WHAT WE ARE ALREADY DOING: Developing new channels of communication - since the last strategic plan, the Partnership developed its first ever Communication Strategy, and has launched new channels of communication including social media, e-newsletters, regular blog posts, and increased use of proactive media relations.

-Improving how we communicate our projects and workplans - communication strategies and workplans are embedded within key transformation projects, such as the Falkirk Community Hospital Masterplan, Falkirk Alcohol and Drug Partnership, Primary Care, and Intermediate Care projects.
+Improving how we communicate our projects and

+workplans - communication strategies and workplans are embedded within key transformation projects, such as the Forth Valley Whole System Plan, Falkirk Community Hospital master planning, Falkirk Alcohol and Drug Partnership, Primary Care, and Intermediate Care projects.